Holin-Chen/Info550project/README.md

 Rscript -e "rmarkdown::render('covid report.Rmd')"
 ```

-This will create a file called covid report.html output in your directory that contains the results.
+This will create a file called covid-report.html output in your directory that contains the results.